 physicians will often extensively study various types of cancer so they

 can effectively treat and, if possible, remove it as soon as possible.

-Jupiter Medical Center’s oncology team is capable of treating a wide
+Jupiter Medical Center’s oncology team treats all types of cancers,

 – The most prevalent form of cancer found in women in the U.S., breast cancer